Mariana-Caetano/thaise-xavier-portfolio/README.md

 # thaise-xavier-portfolio

-Portfolio website for Thaise Xavier
+Portfolio website for the client Thaise Xavier.
+A collaboration project between the UX Designer Maíra Mesel and I